Fireworks and bonfires may have contributed to New Year’s Day burn ban in Pierce County

 Pierce County residents on the Pierce Peninsula (Gig Harbor, Key Peninsula, Anderson Island) and in south Pierce County (Roy, Eatonville, Ashford) are not included in the ban.

-No burning is allowed in any wood-burning fireplaces, certified or uncertified wood stoves or fireplace inserts during a stage two ban.
+Where the Stage 2 ban is in effect, no burning is allowed in any wood-burning fireplaces, certified or uncertified wood stoves or fireplace inserts.

 Burn ban violators can be fined $1,000.